nativejong/iEasy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-iLogin is a quick and easy way to add a Login/Signup UX to your iOS app.
+iEasy is a quick and easy way to add a Login/Signup UX to your iOS app.
 <table  border="0" >
   <tr>
     <td>Login</td>